Fragrance, the unhealthy obsession.

 The Dark Side of Fragrance: Allergies and Irritation

 Despite the pleasure they bring, fragrances can have a dark side, particularly for those with sensitive skin or compromised skin barriers.
-The prevalence of fragrance allergies and irritations is on the rise, with more people reporting adverse reactions to scented products.
-This trend is concerning, especially considering the wide range of products that contain fragrances.
+The occurrence of atopic dermatitis and topical allergy conditions are on the rise, with more and more people reporting adverse reactions to scented products.

 Misleading Labels